lsn235711/random-graph-interference/README.md

 ## Replicating the experiments
 * For Figure 2,6,7-9, the ".R" files in the corresponding folders can be directly executed on a laptop.
 * For Figure 3,4,5, one needs to run the "run-me.sh" file on a computing cluster, and then run the "\*output\*.R" file to make the plot.
-The "script.sh" file is specifically designed for the Stanford Sherlock cluster.
-One may need to modify the file correspondingly.
+The "script.sh" file is specifically designed for the [Stanford Sherlock](https://www.sherlock.stanford.edu/) cluster.
+One may need to modify the files correspondingly.